50 Worst Foods for Diabetes

 To stay on track, be sure to avoid these 50 foods that will spike your blood sugar and lead to chronic inflammation.
 Luckily, life with diabetes doesn't have to be flavor free.
 "After working with thousands of diabetic individuals over the years, I noticed that many asked me the same question at their first appointment.
 'Can I still eat my favorite foods?'" says Lori Zanini, RD, CDE, author of Eat What You Love Diabetes Cookbook.
 "And the answer from me was always 'Yes!'
 It's the portion sizes and frequency that makes the most difference, in addition to how the food is prepared."

 As always, be sure to consult with your doctor, registered dietitian, or certified diabetes educator before making any drastic changes to your diet.
 Some of these recommendations may change if you are suffering from low blood sugar.
-If you’re looking for what you can enjoy, be sure to stock up on the best foods for diabetes, and try out these 21 Best Healthy Cooking Hacks of All Time.
+If you're looking for what you can enjoy, be sure to stock up on the best foods for diabetes, and try out these 21 Best Healthy Cooking Hacks of All Time.

-Sure, it seems healthy, but a pulverized, low-fiber smoothie made primarily of fruit isn’t the best bet for those with diabetes.
-“Smoothies can be large whacks of carbs and sugar, especially if there’s no protein or healthy fat that acts similarly to fiber to slow digestion and prevent blood sugar from spiking,” according to Isabel Smith, MS, RD, CDN.
+Sure, it seems healthy, but a pulverized, low-fiber smoothie made primarily of fruit tops our list of foods diabetics should avoid.
+"Smoothies can be large whacks of carbs and sugar, especially if there's no protein or healthy fat that acts similarly to fiber to slow digestion and prevent blood sugar from spiking," says Isabel Smith, MS, RD, CDN.